Organizing by neighborhood

 Step 4: Learn & upgrade

-• Encourage as many of your neighbors as possible to get CERT trained.
+Encourage as many of your neighbors as possible to get CERT trained.

-• Take “Stop the Bleed,” “First Aid,” “Wilderness First Responder” and other courses to expand your skills.
+Take “Stop the Bleed,” “First Aid,” “Wilderness First Responder” and other courses to expand your skills.

-• Join Working Groups as interests align.
+Join one of our working groups as interests align.

-• Participate in drills and exercises sponsored by South Whidbey Prepares and Island County’s Department of Emergency Management.
+Participate in drills and exercises sponsored by South Whidbey Prepares and Island County’s Department of Emergency Management.

-• Connect with adjacent neighborhoods and discover how your skills and resources expand.
+Connect with adjacent neighborhoods and discover how your skills and resources expand.
 How can you help each other?

-• Encourage and help friends across the south end to initiate their own neighborhood preparedness.
+Encourage and help friends across the south end to initiate their own neighborhood preparedness.

 Congratulations!
 You are South Whidbey Prepared.